-We left off talking about Christ being High Priest.
+The last article on this study of the book of Hebrews left off with the discussion of Christ being High Priest.
 The author now takes an excursion and talks to the Jewish Christians about apostasy.
 After this, he again continues the discussion about Christ being High Priest after the order of Melchizedek.
 Why did the author begin talking about Christ being High Priest after the order of Melchizedek then begins talking about apostasy only to return to the discussion of Christ being High Priest?
 Perhaps the author found it too complex to discuss with these Christians because they have not grown spiritually.
 Perhaps the Jewish Christians were so content with knowing the elementary teachings of Christ that trying to explain to them the High Priest office that Christ holds would be too challenging for them to comprehend.
 Listen to what the author says in verses 7-10 (read)

 Now pay close attention to what is said next in verses 11ff (Read)